Life and Works

 - No existing forces are forces that create dissimilarities of being.

 On the one hand, one can see that it is necessary to take parts of one syllogism to create another. [xvii] Parmenides' thought is bound up within itself in the sense that one needs to understand one element in order to break into his overall argument; notice that the conclusions of each syllogism are themselves used in other syllogisms.
 When the premise that being does not come from non-being is accepted, all the rest follows as if in a strong edifice.
 Here Parmenides creates an axiomatic system that arises from a very simple, and devastating, premise.
 Once accomplished, entering into Parmenides' thought allows one to understand his whole system.
 Many scholars see the organization of Parmenides' thought as deductive and in a sense mathematical.
 We agree to the extent that his somewhat repetitive system coheres from one premise to another, but he is not the only nor the first thinker of the ancient world who crafted a coherent, consistent manner of reasoning.
-What Parmenides did was to see, through a reasoning that appears repetitive but is actually in part axiomatic, an aspect of material reality that counters ordinary experience .
+What Parmenides did was to see, through a reasoning that appears repetitive but is actually in part axiomatic, an aspect of reality that counters ordinary experience .
 We will see how Euclid builds a system of geometry based upon earlier and simpler reasoning.
-Such systems are iron-clad in themselves, and so once one accepts the premises they must accept the conclusions.
+Such systems are expected to be iron-clad in themselves, and so once one accepts the premises they must accept the conclusions.
 Such potent reasoning coupled with imagination is integral to scientific endeavor.
 Here is a major accomplishment the likes of which is a part of mathematical investigation of matter and reality.

 Parmenides' argument is that nothing really comes to be or perishes, which seems untrue to ordinary perception.
 Thus the path of falsity.
 Yet, if one follows his reasoning and uses some imagination, one is able to see that quite another aspect of matter and being is a part of what we call existence.
 His first element seems to be being, and not simply being but a specific kind of existence: the being of existence, or existential being, is his first principle.
 It lies beyond coming to be and passing away, and access to it comes through logos, or reasoning, and not through experience ordinary or otherwise.
-His logos reveals something unexpected to common experience like Heraclitus' logos reveals something hidden and contradictory to common experience.
+His logos reveals something unexpected to common experience, similar to how Heraclitus' logos reveals something hidden and contradictory to common experience.
 Reasoning that appears to contradict common experience or reasoning that reveals something hidden to common experience is a fundamental part of scientific endeavor.
-Theoretical mathematics engages in that kind of reaching into another part of material reality that remains unseen, bizarre even.
+Theoretical mathematics engages in that kind of reaching into another part of reality that remains unseen, bizarre even.
 Parmenides reached not with mathematics but with broader, linguistic reason and he is in this sense at least an impressive figure in ancient inquiry and insight.
 One can also compare his sense of one being and monism with Heraclitus' sense of no loss of energy.
 Both Parmenides and Heraclitus seem to have noticed that in the interactions of objects there is some manner of constancy, like a closed system.
 We can think of this constancy as the preservation of energy, at least in the case of Heraclitus.
 Both thinkers appear to be monists [xviii] as well.
 Both contributed handsomely to the revelation of some aspect of reality previously unknown.
 All they did really was reason, and reasoning lead them to previously unacknowledged, imperceptible reality.
 Thus, imagination coupled with deduction was a potent combination.
 It remains as powerful today, of course.

 - [i] Diogenes Laertius, IX, 21-3.